 Animals offer a sense of companionship and nurturing different from any other, and a lot of older adults are drawn to those that remind them of past pets.
 Merely petting or holding an animal has been shown to minimize blood pressure, stress, and anxiety, among a number of other benefits.
 In the advanced stages of the disease, a stuffed animal may also often provide feelings of comfort.

 To learn more creative approaches to Alzheimer’s care, get in touch with the Topeka Alzheimer’s care team at Grace Home Care.
 Our caregivers are specially trained and experienced in compassionate, professional care for dementia, and offer effective management methods for some of the more difficult aspects of the disease, including wandering, agitation, sundowning, and more.
-Reach out to us at 785-286-2273 for a free of charge in-home consultation and to learn more about our top-rated Topeka Alzheimer’s care!
+Reach out to us at 785-286-2273 for a free of charge in-home consultation and to learn more about our top-rated Alzheimer’s care in Topeka!